-My new appointment was known as P2, the Personnel Officer responsible for overseeing the careers of about 700 flight lieutenants and below - and I do mean 700, however astonishing that figure might appear in 2017.
-As well as pilots, navigators and many ground branch officers, those 700 included AEOs like me who had recently been employed on the Valiants before they had been suddenly grounded permanently, or were currently employed on Victor bombers.
+My new appointment was known as P2, the Personnel Officer responsible for overseeing the careers of about 700 flight lieutenants and below - and I do mean 700, however astonishing that figure might seem these days.
+As well as pilots, navigators and many ground branch officers, those 700 included AEOs like me who had recently been employed on the Valiants before they had been suddenly grounded permanently or were currently employed on Victor bombers.

 "This station is not ready for my inspection.
 I'll be back in exactly seven days," he snapped, to the Station Commander's dismay.
 With that he ordered the driver to return him to his aircraft and so he was back at Mildenhall many hours earlier than expected.
 A number of staff officers, having decided to have a few hours off while the AOC was away, were caught out and thereby incurred the AOC's wrath.